litmres/godot-2d-action-adventure-platformer-demo/README.md

 # Godot 2D action adventure platformer demo

+*Warning Game only compatible with Godot 3.1 and below.
+It does not works on Godot 3.2+.
+I recommand to check my starter pack for a much up to date demo https://github.com/Levrault/Levrault-s-2D-platformer-starter*

 Godot 2D action adventure platformer demo will be a "complete" tiny demo that should contains a lot of useful stuffs for people that want to learn [Godot Engine](https://godotengine.org/) and creating their own platformer.

 I hope it should answer the common question : _Damn, how can I code that ?_ by only reading through code instead.